skseth/dev-osx/README.md

 - Install Parallels Tools

 - Run sudo systemsetup -setremotelogin on, to turn on ssh access

+- create an admin user with same login as the mac (not necessary but helpful)

+- ssh-copy-id (ip address of new machine), to copy your ssh id_rsa.pub to remote machine, and allow passwordless login

 You can also do this in virtual box, following instructions [here](https://www.howtogeek.com/289594/how-to-install-macos-sierra-in-virtualbox-on-windows-10/).